TEN-framework/TEN-Agent/README.md

 <br />
 <h2>Agent Customization</h2>

-To do more, ASTRA voice agent is a great place for you to start, it uses following extensions:
+To explore further, the ASTRA voice agent is an excellent starting point.
+It incorporates the following extensions, some of which are interchangeable.
+Feel free to choose the ones that best suit your needs and maximize ASTRA’s capabilities.

 <div align="center">

 <table style="width: 100%;">
   <tr>
     <th align="center">Extension</th>
-    <th align="center">Switchable</th>
+    <th align="center">Interchangeable</th>
     <th align="center">Modal</th>
     <th align="center">Description</th>
   </tr>